mohdhadi01/NOTES--React-based-Note-App-/README.md

-build a React based Note WebApplication
+build a React based Note WebApplication.

 This React note-taking app allows users to create, view, and delete notes State is managed using React's useState hook to handle note creation, deletion, and search functionality.

 The app is structured into components ( HomeScreen , NoteCard , CreateNote ) for modularity and reusability.

 LINK--->   https://notes-reactapp.vercel.app/